 Unihemispheric sleep allows parrots to monitor their environment and detect predators, even while resting.
-You can usually tell when a parrot is in unihemispheric sleep because it’ll sleep with one eye open.
+You can tell when a parrot is in unihemispheric sleep because it’ll sleep with one eye open.

 Distressing actions around a sleeping parrot include:

-- Moving around in the same room
+- Moving around in the bird’s room.

-- Talking and laughing loudly
+- Talking and laughing loudly.

 Sudden Lights And Noises

-Strategies that help a parrot get more restful sleep include the following:
+Ways to help a parrot get more restful sleep include the following:

 Sleeping Cage Environment